johnreynolds3d/NeuralNet/README.md

 # neuralnet

-**Gaze in disbelief as an Artificial Neural Network (AKA *Multilayer Perceptron*) does its darndest to learn and perform the logical operations AND, NAND, OR, NOR, XOR, and XNOR!**
+**Gaze in disbelief as an Artificial Neural Network (AKA *Multilayer Perceptron*) does its darnedest to learn and perform the logical operations AND, NAND, OR, NOR, XOR, and XNOR!**

 ![Screenshot](/img/neuralnet.webp?raw=true "")